-For commercial reasons, the names and locations of the wind farms have not been disclosed and the wind farms will be designated as Wind Farm A through to D. Based on compliance monitoring conducted at each site, all of these wind farms are in compliance with the environmental noise criteria.
+Table 1.
+Summary of key requirements of compliance assessment methods wind farms have not been disclosed and the wind farms will be designated as Wind Farm A through to F. Based on compliance monitoring conducted at each site, all of these wind farms are in compliance with the environmental noise criteria.
 A description of each wind farm is presented in the following sections.